aws-samples/aws-windows-failover-cluster-automation/README.md

    | VPC | VPC ID |
    | WorkloadInstanceType | Type of EC2 Instance |

+<mark>Note: In security groups, in general egress/outbound is open to all for communication.
+It is recommended to use more restrictive egress outbound for specific required ports. </mark>

 # Product Versions
 - Windows Server 2012 R2 and SQL Server 2016